Question: Should you tip musicians?

 Please tip the bandleader.
 That is likely the person with whom you've done all of the planning and communicating with leading up to your event.
 They are likely the one who pays all of the musicians and all of the other band expenses like for the sound system, lighting, writing the music the musicians play, advertising, and everything else it takes to run the business.
 When you want to give different amounts or individual tips to specific musicians, an envelope with a label is helpful and you can hand it directly to those people individually during a break or at the end of the performance.

 When to Tip:

 We have had clients say they want to tip the band in person at the gig and request a lower rate in advance so that they can afford to do that within their budget.
-What they don't realize is that most of the band's expenses occur either upfront or at the gig.
-They've already paid for the fuel, reeds, rosin, replacement strings, batteries, cables, advertising, picks and other accessories they might need for your event.
+What they don't realize is that most of the band's expenses occur either upfront getting to and from the gig.
+The crew have already paid for the fuel, reeds, rosin, strings, batteries, cables, advertising, picks and other accessories they might need for your event.
 Just like everyone else, our utilities, student loans, car payments and other bills have to be paid on time so we charge specific rates that need to be paid in advance.